Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Janet Greene works for the National Park Service in the Washington DC area.
 She has been interpreting the parks for 12 years.
 Janet currently works for the George Washington Memorial Parkway which includes National Historic Sites to monuments to waterfalls, swamps and marshes.

-The scientist will document the amount of water flow, where it is coming from, what and how it is affecting the property and write a report detailing the extent and severity of the flooding that outlines a pathway for flood mitigation.
+The scientist will document the water flow, its origin, what and how it is affecting the property through water and taking into account the existing features of the land and area.
+The scientist will then write a fact-based report detailing the extent and severity of the flooding and outline a pathway(s) for mitigation.

 Desired Skills and Qualifications